pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 ---

-# `for` loops
+# `for` loops (2/2)

 The main points to notice:

 - Keyword `for` begins the loop.
 Colon `:` ends the first line of the loop.
-- Block of code indented is executed for each value in the list (hence the name *for* loops)
+- Block of code indented is executed for each value in the list (hence the name *for* loops).
-- The loop ends after the variable `n` has taken all the values in the list
+- The loop ends after the variable `n` has taken all the values in the list.
 - We can iterate over any kind of *iterable*: `range`, `string`, `list`, `tuple`, `set`, `dict`.
 - An iterable is really just any object with a sequence of values that can be looped over.
 In this case, we are iterating over the values in a list.